pmusau17/Platooning-F1Tenth/README.md

 # Docker <a name="Docker"></a>

 The first thing you will need to install is [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) which is used to containerize and run GPU accelerated workloads.
 The computer vision packages in this repository will run faster if you have a GPU.
 Visit the above link to do so.
+If you don't have a GPU enabled computer don't fret.
+Skip the above step and follow the rest of the instructions.

 Additionally we make use of [Docker-Compose](https://docs.docker.com/compose/install/)  to define and run the simulation.
 Kindly install this as well.